 Wolvercote Primary School

 Wolvercote School is a wonderful community to be part of in North Oxford.
 We enjoy a strong partnership with parents and carers; we have talented and committed staff, dedicated governors and most importantly - energetic, enthusiastic children.
 Together we work tirelessly to help the children to be the best they can be.
 Wolvercote School enjoys a unique position of having a community village feel with immediate access to rivers, canals, fields and woods, whilst also being near the city centre with all that Oxford can offer in terms of museums, history and cultural events.
 We value outdoor learning and use our environment whenever possible.
 We are a growing school and recently completed a large building project which provided four new classrooms, a studio for music and drama, and extensive outdoor facilities.
 In November 2015 we became an academy, joining the River Learning Trust.
 We benefit from working closely with other schools with whom we share a commitment to excellence by providing the best possible educational experience for students.
-We welcome working more closely with Cutteslowe, our partner school, and the wider RLT and value the work of the Trust’s Education Board and Support and Challenge Partners to support school improvement.
+We work closely with schools as part of the Trust and value the work of the Trust’s Education Board and Support and Challenge Partners to support school improvement.
 There is a wider opportunity for teaching staff to become more involved with RLT for example through moderation and EYFS meetings and we are looking forward to further development of this sort of collaboration.

 Cherwell OTSA SCITT - Oxfordshire Teacher Training